 Tap into our national network of sources

-We organize a 50-state 1200-member network of advocates and experts from the civil justice community.
+We organize a 50-state 1400-member network of advocates and experts from the civil justice community.
 We can do the following to help you make your deadline:

-- Connect with expert sources – These are civil legal aid attorneys on the front lines whom you can quote.
+- Connect with expert sources – There are civil legal aid attorneys on the front lines whom you can quote.

-- Find client stories – Get personal perspectives from clients that help tell your story.
+- Find client stories – Get personal perspectives from people to help tell your story.